Last Updated on November 3, 2020

-Editors Note: I came across this post from ITS Tactical and it does an extremely excellent job of showcasing 5 knots that every prepper needs to know.
+Editors Note: I came across this post from ITS Tactical and it does an extremely excellent job of showcasing 5 knots for survival that every prepper needs to know.
 This is something I have personally wanted to master because there are no end to the situations where you will need to tie something off.
 Standard granny knots are not going to be the best option in 99% of the cases and you ideally have a knot suited for the purpose that doesn’t require you to cut your cordage and can be easily undone.
 The trick is practice and committing these knots to memory.
 I have a couple books of knots but only feel comfortable with 2 or 3 and even those require a little thought.

 The article below has amazing detail and even movies to show you the proper technique.
 All images courtesy of ITS Tactical.